digitalservicebund/useid-backend-service/doc/adr/0007-generate-qr-code-on-client.md

 We decided to move QR Code render to client-side instead of server side with the following reasons:

-1. We want to increase security aspect of the `tcTokenURL` since it's very crucial and it is used to trigger identification in app
+1. We want to increase security aspect of the `tcTokenURL` since it's very crucial, and it is used to trigger identification in app
-2. We include `encryptionKey` in the QR Code, so that the mobile app can encrypt the `RefreshAddress` (the address where the users will be taken to, after a successful authentication) and the encryption key should not be exposed to a third component (UseID Backend) and only available between eService and the App.
+2. We include `encryptionKey` in the QR Code, so that the mobile app can encrypt the `RefreshAddress` (the address where the users will be taken to, after a successful authentication)

 ## Consequences